PaulAsjes-zz/kartbot/readme.md

 # kartbot

-> Slack bot for Mario Kart tournaments
+> Slack bot for Mario Kart and Fifa tournaments

 Got a Wii at work?
 Use Slack?
 Use this bot to challenge random colleagues to a game of Mario Kart!
+But mostly Fifa!

 ## Install